 There’s an old adage that says when life gives you lemons, make lemonade.
-Media mogul Oprah Winfrey has done just that, turning a life full of challenges and pain into one marked by triumph and joy.
+There are so many ways to do this and many turn to spiritual retreats for guidance, just visit https://acsauhaya.org/ for an example.
+Others call on the help of family and friends, and some choose to have counselling as a way of re-establishing goals.
+Media mogul Oprah Winfrey has turned a life full of challenges and pain into one marked by triumph and joy.
 Winfrey has shared so much of her life’s journey through the years in various forms – journalist, talk show host, studio head, actress, editor-in-chief, educator, filmmaker, satellite radio operator, cable channel founder, humanitarian – that one had to wonder what on earth was left for her to share with audiences and on what platform?
 Is there any category in which Winfrey cannot succeed?

 The answer, quite frankly is no, as evidenced by the eight-city The Life You Want Weekend 2014 Tour, where Winfrey and friends come together to help audiences, mainly women, get in touch with their deepest desires while offering a blueprint of how to get there.
 Sponsored by Toyota and Olay, Washington DC’s Verizon Center played host to an event that was actually more of an experience.